RarelyCharlie/rarelycharlie.github.io/glossary.md

 # Unknown
 The ~~name~~ assigned to all ~~deactivated/deactivate~~ ~~accounts/account~~.

+# upload
+To copy something between computers or devices.
+For example, to copy an image from a personal device to a web site.
+7 Cups does not permit uploads, except for the image in a ~~profile~~.
+To use an image in a ~~forum~~ or ~~feed~~ it must first be uploaded to some other website.

 # upvote
 A sign of approval for a ~~post~~ in a ~~forum~~ ~~thread~~.